MinhHieu13-cmc/SIC-2025-Portfolio/README.md

 # Portfolio for Samsung Innovation Campus 2025 – Nguyễn Minh Hiếu

 ## About Me
-I am Nguyễn Minh Hiếu, a technology enthusiast with a passion for data science and machine learning.
-I have completed two courses from IBM & Coursera, and I am eager to join Samsung Innovation Campus 2025 to further develop my skills in AI and IOT.
+I am Nguyen Minh Hieu, a technology enthusiast with a passion for data science and machine learning.
+I am currently doing my internship as a member of ATI CMC institute, my work is very much related to AI deployment on edge devices, I have heard about and I am very eager to join Samsung Innovation Campus 2025 to further develop my skills in the field of AI and IOT.

 ## Certificates
 - **Exploratory Data Analysis for Machine Learning** – IBM & Coursera, Dec 2024